-Ties with Germany’s southern neighbour Austria are based not only on shared language and culture but also on a centuries-long and chequered shared history.
+Ties with Germany’s southern neighbour Austria are based not only on a shared language and culture, but also on a centuries-long and richly interwoven history that has seen its share of both high and low points.
 The Holy Roman Empire of the German Nation encompassed both Austrians and Germans and for several centuries the Holy Roman Emperors came from the House of Habsburg.
 Germany is Austria’s most important economic partner by far, with bilateral trade worth 95 billion euros a year.
-Numerous German companies have registered offices and production facilities in Austria.
-Austria is one of the most popular tourist destinations among Germans, who account for approx. 12 million visitors and 50 million overnight stays annually.
+Numerous German companies have branch offices and production facilities in Austria.
+The country is one of the most popular tourist destinations among Germans, who account for approximately 12 million visitors and 50 million overnight stays annually.

 As neighbours, Germany and Austria maintain especially close political relations based on mutual trust.
-This is particularly true of their cooperation in the European Union, where both countries are calling for a fair distribution of the refugees among EU member states to resolve the refugee crisis.
-Differing views on the ways and means and occasional differences of opinion are quickly resolved.
-The deep-rooted mutual understanding is reflected in the numerous political contacts between the two countries.
+This is particularly true of their cooperation in the European Union.
+Differing views on how things should be done and occasional differences of opinion are quickly resolved.
+The underlying concord is reflected in the numerous political contacts between the two countries.
 Because of the many similar political, economic and social challenges Germany and Austria face, interest in developments in the partner country is particularly keen.

 The admission of foreign, particularly German, students at Austrian universities remains a latent problem.
-In January 2007, the European Commission instigated a treaty violation procedure against Austria due to the quota system for those applying to study medicine and dentistry that Austria introduced in 2006 (75 percent of university places for Austrian citizens, 20 percent from other EU countries and 5 percent from other non-EU countries).
-This procedure has since been suspended.
+In January 2007, the European Commission initiated infringement proceedings against Austria due to the quota system for those applying to study medicine and dentistry that Austria introduced in 2006 (75 percent of university places for Austrian citizens, 20 percent from other EU countries and 5 percent from other non-EU countries).
+The European Commission suspended these proceedings on 17 May 2017.
 Austria maintains that without a quota for Austrian citizens a national shortage of practitioners looms because foreign students do not remain in Austria to practise.
 All in all, some 29,000 Germans are studying at Austrian universities and some 7900 Austrians at German universities.
-Most examination and degree certificates are mutually recognised (German-Austrian Agreement on the Recognition of Equivalencies in Higher Education of 13 June 2002, Agreement on Equivalencies in Vocational Training of 1990, EU recognition directives).
+Most examination and degree certificates are mutually recognised (Agreement between Austria and German on equivalences in higher education of 13 June 2002, Agreement concerning cooperation in vocational education and concerning the reciprocal recognition of the equivalence of vocational test certificates of 1990, EU recognition directives).

 Owing to the common language, the publishing markets in the two countries are very closely interconnected.
 Many Austrian writers are published by German publishing houses.

-The two countries’ media markets are closely linked: German publishing houses hold shares in Austrian media companies, there are co-productions in radio, television and film and there is cooperation through the TV channels 3sat and arte.
-Owing to extensive media coverage of the partner country, there is much common ground and overlapping in public debate of political, economic, cultural and social issues.
+The two countries’ media markets are closely linked, as is illustrated by the fact that German publishing houses hold shares in Austrian media companies, co-productions in radio, television and film abound, and the countries cooperate on the TV channels 3Sat and Arte.
+Owing to extensive media coverage of the partner country, there is much common ground and overlapping in public debate on political, economic, cultural and social issues.